 Liraglutide solution should be inspected prior to each injection, and the solution should be used only if it is clear, colorless, and contains no particles.

 Safety and effectiveness have not been established in pediatric patients (less than 18 years of age).

 Data not available

 The US FDA requires a Risk Evaluation and Mitigation Strategy (REMS) for liraglutide.
-It includes a Medication Guide and communication plan.
+It includes a communication plan.
 Additional information is available at www.fda.gov/Drugs/DrugSafety/PostmarketDrugSafetyInformationforPatientsandProviders/ucm111350.htm.